-Enclose with your 2015 Schedule FC-A all of the following items that pertain to each farm on which your claim is based:
+File 2018 Schedule FC-A and include all of the following items that pertain to each farm on which your claim is based:

-- Certification issued by the county land conservation committee of compliance with soil and water standards.
-(Exception: This enclosure is not required if 1) you submitted a certificate of compliance with a previous year's claim and 2) the farm's acreage has not since changed.) - Complete, legible copies of your 2015 property tax bills or computer printouts signed by the county or municipal treasurer.
-The property tax bills or computer printouts must show all of the following information: the year; the owner's name; the parcel numbers and legal description of the property; the acreage; the assessed value of land and improvements; any special assessments; property taxes before and after state aids and credits, including lottery and gaming credit, if applicable; and a space for indicating whether there are unpaid property taxes for prior years. - An executed original or modified farmland preservation agreement (copy, not original). - If a different numbering system is used to identify parcels on the agreement and the property tax bills, enclose an explanation to reconcile the difference. - Closing statement signed by both the buyer and the seller, and the deed or land contract relating to the purchase or sale, if the farm on which the claim is based was purchased or sold during the claim year (copies, not originals).

-• Document to verify your percentage of ownership (if there are names on the property tax bills other than yours and your spouse's and 1) you did not verify your ownership percentage with a prior year's claim or 2) your ownership percentage has changed since 2014).
+- 1. The 7-digit identification number(s) located on your certificate(s) of compliance (CoC) with soil and water standards issued by the county.
+For each farm, enter the CoC number(s) under Step 1 of the Qualifying Acres Schedule included in Schedule FC-A. If the farm is located in more than 4 counties, complete a separate Qualifying Acres Schedule(s) to include the additional certificate of compliance identification number(s) with the corresponding parcel number(s) and acres.
+Do NOT include more than one farm per Qualifying Acres Schedule. - 2.
+A copy of the certificate of compliance with soil and water standards issued by the county land conservation committee.
+(Exception: This enclosure is not required if 1) you submitted a certificate of compliance with a previous year's claim and 2) the farm's acreage has not since changed.) - 3.
+Copies of your 2018 property tax bills or computer printouts signed by the county or municipal treasurer.
+The property tax bills or computer printouts must show all of the following information: the year; the owner's name; the parcel numbers and legal description of the property; the acreage; the assessed value of land and improvements; any special assessments; property taxes before and after state aids and credits, including lottery and gaming credit, if applicable; and a space for indicating whether there are unpaid property taxes for prior years. - 4.
+A copy of the executed original or modified farmland preservation agreement. - If a different numbering system is used to identify parcels on the agreement and the property tax bills, enclose an explanation to reconcile the difference. - 5.
+A copy of the closing statement signed by both the buyer and the seller, and the deed or land contract relating to the purchase or sale, if the farm on which the claim is based was purchased or sold during the claim year. - 6.
+A copy of documentation to verify your percentage of ownership (if there are names on the property tax bills other than yours and your spouse's and 1) you did not verify your ownership percentage with a prior year's claim or 2) your ownership percentage has changed since 2017).

-Schedule FC-A should be enclosed (paper clipped) immediately behind the 2015 Wisconsin income or franchise tax return when it is filed.
+Schedule FC-A should be enclosed (paper clipped) immediately behind the Wisconsin income or franchise tax return when it is filed.
 Your tax return and Schedule FC-A should be mailed to the address shown on the tax return.

-However, if you previously filed your 2015 Wisconsin tax return and now wish to file a farmland preservation credit claim, do the following:
+However, if you previously filed your 2018 Wisconsin tax return and now wish to file a farmland preservation credit claim, do the following:

-- Complete an amended tax return and enclose Schedule FC-A with it. - Write "Tax Return Previously Filed" at the top of Schedule FC-A. - Include a complete copy of your 2015 Wisconsin and federal tax return, marked "Copy." - Mail them to the address shown on the tax return.
+- Complete an amended tax return and enclose Schedule FC-A with it. - Write "Tax Return Previously Filed" at the top of Schedule FC-A. - Include a complete copy of your 2018 Wisconsin and federal tax return, marked "Copy." - Mail them to the address shown on the tax return.